 Thank you to Lenka Cathersides for the following research.

-Albert Henry Jackson was born on the 10th of August 1890 in Dorking, Surrey to agricultural labourer Stephen Jackson and Caroline Louise Jackson nee Beedle.
+Albert Henry Jackson was born on 10th August 1890 in Dorking, Surrey to agricultural labourer Stephen and Caroline Louise Jackson (nee Beedle).

-At the time of the 1891 Census, the family lived at 19 Mill Lane in Dorking, Surrey.
+At the time of the 1891 Census, the family lived at 19 Mill Lane in Dorking.
 Stephen was working as a general labourer and Louisa was looking after their children: William, Richard, Charles and Albert.

-On the 4th of October 1897, Albert was admitted into the St Martin’s Church of England School for Boys.
-Albert Henry left the school on the 27th of July 1904.
+On 4th October 1897, Albert was admitted into the St Martin’s Church of England School for Boys.
+Albert left the school on 27th July 1904.